mtlynch/mtlynch.io/content/posts/nixos-pi4/index.md

 ## Connect a display and keyboard to your Pi

-Unlike most Pi OS images, there doesn't seem to be a way to a fully headless setup of the NixOS system, so you'll need to at least temporarily connect a keyboard and monitor to see what's happening.
+Most Raspberry Pi images offer a way to access the device over the network on the first boot.
+I haven't found a way to do that with NixOS, so you'll need to temporarily connect a keyboard and HDMI display to your Pi to see what's happening.

 I'm controlling my Pi with [TinyPilot](https://tinypilotkvm.com), a device [I created for situations just like this](/tinypilot/).
-You can do the same thing by plugging a keyboard and HDMI display into your Raspberry Pi.
+But you don't need a TinyPilot, as you can do the same thing with a plain old keyboard and HDMI display.

 {{<notice type="warning">}}
 **Note**: NixOS only sends display output to the Pi's XX HDMI port.
 If you connect the HDMI cable to the other port, you won't see anything after the rainbow screen.